kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 #### lifting-xhr
 Now an especially interesting example of lifting: XHR, affectionately known as Callback Hell.
 We do so exceeding the official TodoMVC spec to alert our user of any to-do item that returns results from a search of the FDA [Adverse Events database](https://open.fda.gov/data/faers/).

+If you enter a new to-do, it will appear with a gray alert icon, gray signifying undecided.
+If no adverse events are found, the alert disappears.
+If any are found, it turns red.
+(You will also observe excessive such lookups, to be addressed next.)
 ````bash
 # Control-D
 git checkout lifting-xhr
 lein fig:build
 ````
 Our treatment to date of [the XHR lift](https://github.com/kennytilton/matrix/tree/master/cljs/mxxhr) is technically minimal but the test suite includes clean dataflow solutions to several Hellish use cases.
-Our use case here is trivial, just a simple XHR query to the FDA API and one response, 200 indicating results found, 404 not.
-Notes follow the code.
+Our use case here is trivial, just a simple XHR query to the FDA API and one response bound to success or error information.
 ````clojure
 (defn adverse-event-checker [todo]
   (i